 Keep a gratitude journal

-Make a collage of all the things which remind you to be grateful.
+Make a visual reminder of all the things which remind you to be grateful.

 Learn from the lives of the Prophets and all the great women who passed before us.

 The stories of Prophets and all other great people aren’t just stories but examples from which we can learn a lot from.
 They were afflicted in the worst ways yet their hearts were always grateful to Allah.

 Switch off from social media.

 Social media can be dangerous in the sense it can often make you overlook blessings in your own life.
 Nobody needs that negativity in their lives.
 If you find anything which is giving rise to negativity and feelings of inadequacy, it should be unfollowed.

 Be present at the moment.